Kolzsticks/next-js-jwt-auth/README.md

   - Extracts user credentials from the submitted form data.
   - Verifies credentials against hardcoded demo values (`user@example.com` and `password`).
   - Uses the `jose` library to generate a JWT token that expires in 1 hour.
-  - Stores the token in an HTTP-only cookie named `token`.
+  - Stores the token in an HTTP-only cookie named `currentUser`.

 - **getSession Function:**
-  - Retrieves the JWT token from cookies.
+  - Retrieves the JWT token from cookies using our cookie store method.
   - Verifies and decodes the token using the secret key.
   - Returns the decoded payload (user data) if the token is valid; otherwise, returns `null`.

 ### Login API Route (`app/api/login/route.ts`)
 - **Functionality:**
   - Receives POST requests with login credentials.
-  - Validates input using a Zod schema defined in `app/lib/validation.ts`.
+  - Validates input using a Zod schema defined in `app/lib/zod.ts`.
   - Calls `signIn` to authenticate the user and set the JWT cookie.
   - Returns a JSON response indicating success or detailed error messages.